 To get to Iceland, you will likely fly to Keflavik airport (KEF) which is about 40 minutes from downtown Reykjavik.
 From the airport you can rent a car, take a taxi, or use a bus service to reach Reykjavik.
 If you are not renting a car immediately from the airport or do not plan to rent a car at all, the bus option will be much more affordable than a taxi and is relatively easy.

-Flybus – Would HIGHLY recommend using this bus.
-Iceland is very expensive and the airport you fly into is likely the one in Keflavik (about 40 minutes from Reykjavik).
-Thus, this makes for a very expensive cab ride.
+Flybus provides transfers from the airport to many locations in Reykjavik.
 The Flybus costs 3000 Icelandic Kuna (about $30) so you can imagine what the taxi costs.
 Perhaps it is worth it if you have a group to split with, but the bus leaves just about every 20 minutes and is quick.
-It makes stops at all the major hotels and guesthouses (do double check to find out what stop you need to get out at as the driver will ask you when you board the bus).
+It makes stops at all the major hotels and guesthouses (be sure to double check to find out what stop you need to get out at as the driver will ask you when you board the bus).

 2 main shopping streets